JWalshe86/Nags-With-Notions2.0/README.md

 * [Database diagram #1](/static/pdfs/drawSQL-version1.png)

-The comments model was removes as it wasn't seen as essential, and other work took priority, such as testing.
+The comments model was removed as it wasn't seen as essential, and other work took priority, such as testing.
 * [Database diagram #2](/static/pdfs/drawSQL-version2.png)